VeMBe06/velib/README.md

 ## Past Tasks:

+- Added a new folder for interesting visuals that might pop up during the preparation of the project
 - Planned what type of insight I want to extract from the data: I'm focusing on impactful visuals
 - Exploratory Data Analysis of the Velib dataset I created
 - Turns out the first dataset I created has a major flaw: some of the timestamps didn't update from one API call to the next, which is problematic.
 This happened to about more than 60% of the